 However, these bushes can only spread the biome for up to 6 blocks.
 Therefore, increasing the tunnel width to 6 from start to end will most likely do the trick.

-Needless to say, you will have to put a huge amount of effort into locating the spread of underground Corruption / Crimson to implement this strategy.
+You will have to put much effort into locating the spread of underground Corruption / Crimson to implement this strategy.

 Use the Clentaminator